-The pioneers of industry negotiated between the nineteenth-century conception of philanthropy as local and limited and a new more national philanthropy which was directed toward integrating the nation.
+The pioneers of industry negotiated between the nineteenth century conception of philanthropy as providing for specific communities and a new more national philanthropy which was directed toward the integration of the nation.
 Rockefeller provided philanthropy to Baptist institutions and hired the Baptist minister Frederick T. Gates to organize his philanthropy.
 Carnegie's organized program of library construction was both specific and individual as well as national and systematic.